This Financial Tool Doesn’t Track Money; It Explains It

-Finacial Tools Only Tracks Flow.
+Financial Tools Only Track Flow.

 But that does not help pay the bills coming up next week.
 Businesses keep staring at the right data while they are losing cash.
 The info is accurate, sure.
 The problem is the view they have on it.
 So they track the money but do not explain why it moves like that.
-In todays economy, you need to look ahead to survive.
+In today’s economy, you need to look ahead to survive.
 Tools that change how people act before the account empties out.

 The Fiction Of Profit

-However, Profit and loss statements can trick you.
+However, profit and loss statements can trick you.
 They look like success but might not be real yet.
-Its all accrual based, counting revenue when you send the invoice, not when cash shows up.
+It’s all accrual-based, counting revenue when you send the invoice, not when cash shows up.
 A company could seem super profitable on paper one day and broke the next.
 That happens more than you would think.

 Cash Flow Model